 Mr. Wozniak has had significant involvement in numerous complex antitrust class actions, including In re Broiler Chicken Antitrust Litigation, In re Pork Antitrust Litigation, In re Opana ER Antitrust Litigation, In re Local TV Advertising Antitrust Litigation, In re Payment Card Interchange Fee and Merchant Discount Antitrust Litigation, and the Containerboard Antitrust Litigation, among others.
 He played an active role at trial in both the Opana ER and Broiler Chicken matters.

 Mr. Wozniak earned his B.A. from the University of Michigan (1988), his M.A. from the University of Minnesota (1994), and his J.D. from Wayne State University Law School (2000, cum laude, Order of the Coif).
-He is admitted to practice in Illinois and Michigan, as well as numerous federal district and appellate courts.
+He is admitted to practice in Illinois, as well as numerous federal district and appellate courts.

 University of Michigan (B.A.)